Looking for Car Stereos?Start shopping

 The 2008-10 Caravan’s dash assembly is actually a series of interlocking pieces that starts at the A-pillars.
 You’ll need to pry those off, then gradually work your way through a series of trim panels that eventually expose the factory receiver.
 This takes some time, but it’s not difficult.
 Be sure to work slowly and carefully, though.
 You don’t want to scar the trim panels or break off the plastic retaining clips, so don’t rush through this stage.
 No matter how great your new system sounds; that broken trim panel will annoy you forever.

 Once you’ve worked your way through the various panels and pieces, installing your new stereo is simply a matter of securing the receiver to the mounting bracket, connecting the wiring adapter to the stereo wires, and plugging that into the Caravan’s wiring.
-The mounting kit is free with most stereos purchased from Crutchfield.
-The wiring adapter needed for the Grand Caravan is more than the typical replacement harness.
-It's a special adapter that's needed so that the new stereo will work with the van's electronics, and Crutchfield offers it for half price with the purchase of your new receiver.
+The mounting kit is avaiable at a special price when you purchase your stereo at Crutchfield, as is the special adapter that you'll need to make the new stereo work with the van's electronics.

 Tools needed: Panel tool, Phillips screwdriver, Torx T-30 driver, small flat blade screwdriver